ArmaanjeetSandhu/recursivist/docs/getting-started/installation.md

 This will install Recursivist and all of its dependencies, including:

-- [Rich](https://github.com/Textualize/rich) - For beautiful terminal formatting
+- [Rich](https://github.com/Textualize/rich) - For beautiful terminal formatting and colored output
 - [Typer](https://github.com/tiangolo/typer) - For the intuitive CLI interface

 ## Installing from Source